SPGoding/spu/README.md

 ### After 113to114

 The *WheelChief* will try to parse your command(s) when you click 'Update'.
-All commands is stored in a `CmdNode`, whose format is very familiar to the format of the `commands.json` file that data generator provides:
+All commands is stored in a `CmdNode`, whose format is very similiar to the format of the `commands.json` file that data generator provides:

 ```TypeScript
 interface CmdNode {